English / Theology Taster Day on John Milton

 Eligibility criteria apply.
 Applications have closed for 2021.
 If you're in Year 11, you can register interest for next year's English/Theology Taster Day.

 The poet John Milton, best known for his epic poem Paradise Lost, studied at Christ's from 1625 to 1632.
-Every year, we run a Year 12 English Taster Day on Milton's work that takes place here at Christ's College, Cambridge.
-The aim of the event is to give you a taste of what it is like to study English at Cambridge University through a series of lectures and workshops exploring Milton's work.
-This year's Taster Day will take place on Wednesday 6 March 2019.
+Every year, we run a Year 12 English and Theology Taster Day on Milton's work that takes place here at Christ's College, Cambridge.
+The aim of the event is to give you a taste of what it is like to study English or Theology at Cambridge University through a series of lectures and workshops exploring Milton's work.
+This day will instead be running as a weekly series in March and April for 2021.

 Theme and content

-The Taster Day will be themed around the life and works of John Milton, with lectures and workshops given by academics in English, a look at some of the first editions of Milton's work in the Old Library, chance to chat with current students studying English, and a guided tour of the College.
-Applications for English at Cambridge will also be discussed and there will be plenty of opportunities to ask questions.
+Our annual English and Theology Taster Series is themed around the life and works of John Milton, with lectures and workshops given by academics in English and Theology, a look at some of the first editions of Milton's work in the Old Library, chance to chat with current students studying English / Theology, and a guided tour of the College.
+Applications to Cambridge are also discussed and there are plenty of opportunities to ask questions.

-If you are interested in applying for the event, you might like to look at Darkness Visible (a resource for studying Milton's Paradise Lost, made by Christ's students) as well as the English subject page.
+If you are interested in applying for the event in the future, you might like to look at Darkness Visible (a resource for studying Milton's Paradise Lost, made by Christ's students) as well as the English subject page or Theology subject page.

-The taster day is for students only (there are no sessions for parents & guardians).
+The English/Theology taster series is for students only (there are no sessions for parents & guardians).

 "I found the experience very useful and expect that it will greatly aid not only my application, but also my goals and revision programme for the next few months."